 Texas Central Almost Ready to Go

-The Dallas-Houston high-speed line that will open in 2026 is a key building block in the reinvention of the U.S. transportation system.
+The Dallas-Houston high-speed line is a key building block in the reinvention of the U.S. transportation system.

 As one of the first true high-speed lines in North America, it will not only create the backbone for a high-speed rail network across Texas.
 It will supercharge the construction of high-speed rail projects across the U.S.